WeblateOrg/weblate/docs/admin/auth.rst

     pip install django-cas-ng

-Once you have the package installed you can hook it is up to the Django authentication system by modifying the :file:`settings.py` file:
+Once you have the package installed you can hook it up to the Django authentication system by modifying the :file:`settings.py` file:

 .. code-block:: python